ptichko/ptichko.github.io/_posts/2021-05-19-Modeling-Google-Scholar-Citations.md

 # Estimating a Non-Linear Model for Stephen Hawking's and Richard Feinman's Citation History

-From plotting the data, the total citations from Hawking and Feinman both appear to follow an expoential trend over their citation history.
-We can try fitting an exponential regression model and assess model fit.
+From plotting the data, the total citations from Hawking and Feinman both appear to follow an expoential trend over the course of their citation history.
+We can try fitting an exponential regression model for each author and assess model fit.
 We use the nls() in R for fitting non-linear models, we specify our formula for an expontential model and supply starting parameters for the optimization procedure that are derived from a simple linear regression model.

 ```